New York Public Intoxication Laws

 Seeking Legal Advice

-If you are charged with public intoxication or any other crime related to drugs or alcohol, you should contact a New York criminal defense attorney.
+If you're charged with public intoxication or any other crime related to drugs or alcohol, contact a New York criminal defense attorney.
 An attorney can tell you how your case is likely to fare in court depending on the law and the particular facts of your case.
 With an attorney's help, you can prepare the strongest possible defense and protect your rights.

 DEFEND YOUR RIGHTS